gvwilson/thirdbit/src/fiction/santas/index.md

 Finner tucked the letter into the torn envelope and slid it under his pillow.
-The cheerful santa clock on the wall told him it was half past seven.
+The clock on the wall told him it was half past four.
+Dinner was at six,
+lights out at ten.
 Was the letter real?
-There was only one way to find out.
+He'd find out in seven and a half hours.

 </section>